-The worker submitted a request for a determination of worker status in regard to services performed for the firm as a mentor.
-The work done by the worker included mentoring for the news project sponsored by the firm in an after-school setting with middle school students who were learning how to create a great news story, from the writing to the videotaping, editing and producing.
-The firm issued the worker Form 1099-MISC for 2014 and 2015.
-The worker filed Form SS-8 as she believes she erroneously received Form 1099-MISC.
+The worker submitted a request for a determination of worker status in regard to services performed for the firm from February 2014 to June 2014 as an apprentice electrician.
+The work done by the worker included electrical services for new construction.
+The worker filed Form SS-8 as he believes he erroneously received Form 1099-MISC.